The Great Kapok Tree: Reception

 Upon its release, the book received mixed reviews from some critics.
 Kimberly Olson Fakih in the Los Angeles Times praised it for its "splendid paintings in tropical colors" but said the story was undermined by "soap-box oratory".
 Similarly, Susan Bolotin in The New York Times said the book had "lush illustrations" but suffered from "peculiar language" and "preachiness".
 She said that Cherry was "jumping on the environmental bandwagon" but, actually, for years, Cherry had been leading the bandwagon.
 However, the large color illustration from the book that accompanied this review piqued readers' interest and paved its path as a best-seller.
-The first printing of 15,000 copies sold out within a few weeks after the book's release, by 1995, it had sold a quarter-million copies.
+The first printing of 15,000 copies sold out within a few weeks after the book's release, by 1995, it had sold a quarter-million copies, and it has now sold over a million copies including many foreign language translations.
 The book is beloved by millions of children who are very moved by the plight of the animals and are relieved when the woodcutter spares the tree.
 Many American elementary teachers use the book in their classes.
-Students have put on thousands of plays and musicals based on the book to educate their parents and communities about the importance of saving the rain forest.
+Students have put on thousands of plays and musicals based on the book to educate their parents and communities about the importance of saving the rainforest.